qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rasterconversion.rst

   Default: *0*

 ``Width/Horizontal resolution`` [number]
-  Sets the horizontal resolution of the output raster.
+  Sets the width (if size units is "Pixels") or horizontal resolution (if size units is "Georeferenced units").

   Default: *0.000000*

 ``Height/Vertical resolution`` [number]
-  Sets the vertical resolution of the output raster.
+  Sets the height (if size units is "Pixels") or vertical resolution (if size units is "Georeferenced units").

   Default: *0.000000*

 ``Output extent (xmin, xmax, ymin, ymax)`` [extent] Extent of the output raster layer.
-If the extent is not specified, the minimum extent that covers selected reference layer(s) will be used.
+If the extent is not specified, the minimum extent that covers the selected reference layer(s) will be used.

 ``Assign a specified nodata value to output bands`` [number] Optional